 On the back 40, we haul water in two 55-gallon barrels that are outfitted with valves.
 We haul them on the back of the pickup or we can use straps and the scoop of the tractor.
 The water tanks back there are portable and we check every day but won’t need to refill that often—perhaps two or three times a week.
 Sheep supposedly drink a gallon a day, but that varies with the vegetation, dew, weather conditions, and stage of production.
 During the cold spell, we hooked up a stock tank heater at the barn and moved all the sheep home.
 We fill the water trough twice a day to be sure the heater is in the water and the tank is fairly full.
 This is easy to do because the hydrant is beside the water trough and only a short hose is needed to reach the trough.
 Once the weather warms up, we will unhook that heater.

 There you have it: a few solutions for cold weather watering of livestock.
 Spring is coming soon, but next winter, we resolve to be ready!
 Winterize the frost-free hydrants, be sure to drain hoses every single day, and figure out some ways that will work on YOUR farm.
 Contact us at email@example.com to tell us your tips or ask questions.

-Learn more about the infrastructure and equipment on Margo Hale’s farm.
+Learn more about the infrastructure and equipment on Margo Hale’s farm in this ATTRA blog.